 I am a fellow traveler in life – walking my path one step at a time.
-I struggled to get up and walk through the valley of grief after losing our six-year-old Ellie in January 2012.
+I struggled to get up and walk through the valley of grief after our six-year-old Ellie died in January 2012.

 It is my pleasure to share these thoughts, scriptures, and quotes that have helped me during the most difficult time of my life.